ahutnick/copanaltarqkings/_monuments/quirigua-stela-j.markdown

 <li>Martin, Simon and Nikolai Grube.
 2008. <cite>Chronicle of the Maya Kings and Queens: Dynasties of the Ancient Maya.</cite> London: Thames and Hudson</li>
 <li>Schele, Linda.
 1986.
 “Copan Note 8: The Founders of Lineages at Copan and Other Maya Sites” In <cite>Copan Notes, The</cite>, 1-21.
 Austin, TX: Copan Mosaic Project.</li>
 <li>Stone, Andrea and Marc Zender.
 2011. <cite>Reading Maya Art: A Hieroglyphic Guide to Ancient Maya Painting and Sculpture</cite>.
 London: Thames and Hudson.</li>
+<li>Stuart, David.
+2004.
+"The Beginnings of the Copan Dynasty: A Review of the Hieroglyphic and Historical Evidence" In <cite>Understanding Early Copan</cite>, edited by Ellen E. Bell, Marcello A. Canuto, & Robert J. Sharer, 215-248.
+Philadelphia: University of Pennsylvania Museum of Archaeology and Anthropology</li>
 </ul>

 #### <strong>Photographs</strong>: